 Ingredient #2: Glycerin

 Glycerin (glycerol) is a natural substance in all lipids (fats/oils, particularly those of the skin) and serves as a skin-replenishing and restorative agent.
-This substance draws moisture (humectant) and helps the skin to maintain a soft, supple feel by drawing moisture from its surroundings and applying specifically to that area applied.
+This substance draws moisture (humectant) and helps the skin to maintain a soft, supple feel by drawing moisture from its surroundings and applying specifically to the area to which it is applied.

 Ingredient #3: Myristoyl Pentapeptide-17